Have Mercy (The Judds song)

 "Have Mercy" is a song written by Paul Kennerley, and recorded by American country music duo The Judds.
 It was released in September 1985 as the first single from the album Rockin' with the Rhythm.
-The song was their fifth number one on the country chart.
-The single went to number one for two weeks and spent a total of fourteen weeks on the country chart.
+This marked their fifth time reaching the top spot on the country charts.
+The single topped the chart for two weeks and remained on the country chart for a total of fourteen weeks.